imranpollob/oop-php/README.md

 - Also interfaces are a special case of abstract classes where ALL methods are abstract (blank body).
 - A class can implements (not extends) more than one interface, thereby, we can simulate multiple inheritances in PHP.
-- Implementing a inteface ensures that all functions inside the interface is implemented by the class
+- Implementing a interface ensures that all functions inside the interface is implemented by the class
 - An interface can extend another interface and thereby it inherits all functions declared with this interface.
 - Interfaces can have constants, but not properties